-The second most important cost of Not-via comes from its considerable computational and administrative complexity.
-Fig. 4 compares the CPU time needed to compute the default and the backup next-hops and downloading them into the forwarding engine, over both the original and the lightweight Not-via.
-It turns out that even though the computational complexity of Not-via is substantial, yet it is the extra management burden caused by the extension of the address pool that dominates its complexity.
-Our measurements reproduce this burden spectacularly.
-On the other hand, it is exactly this burden where the advantages of the lightweight Not-via really manifest themselves: the time of computing the next-hops and configuring the forwarding engine decreases by an order of magnitude into the range of some few hundred milliseconds.
+tional complexity.
+Fig. 5 shows the CPU time needed to compute the default and the backup next-hops and downloading them into the forwarding engine.

+These measurement results cast Not-via in a completely different light: although the computational complexity of Not-via is substantial, yet it is the extra management burden caused by the extension of the address pool that dominates its complexity.
+Our measurements reproduce this burden spectacularly even in small and middle-sized topologies, and we expect it to become prohibitive in larger networks.
+On the other hand, it is exactly this burden where the advantages of the lightweight Not-via really manifest themselves: the time of computing the next-hops and configuring the forwarding engine decreases by an order of magnitude into the range of some few hundred milliseconds, which falls well within the time range contemporary IP routers perform ordinary shortest path routing [12].